Noah274/AA-DBI-WH-3.Jg/README.md

     PROCEDURE DeleteAppointment(id IN NUMBER);

     -- CRUD for Tasks
-    PROCEDURE AddTask(deadline IN DATE, message IN VARCHAR2, responsible IN NUMBER);
+    PROCEDURE AddTask(deadline IN DATE, message IN VARCHAR2, responsible IN NUMBER, finishdate IN DATE := NULL);
-    PROCEDURE UpdateTask(id IN NUMBER, deadline IN DATE, message IN VARCHAR2, responsible IN NUMBER);
+    PROCEDURE UpdateTask(id IN NUMBER, deadline IN DATE, message IN VARCHAR2, responsible IN NUMBER, finishdate IN DATE := NULL);

     PROCEDURE DeleteTask(id IN NUMBER);

     -- CRUD for Courses